UK-MAC/CloverLeaf_ref/README.md

 CloverLeaf 1.3 contains a number of optimisations over previous releases.
 These include a number of loop fusion optimisations and the use of scalar variables over work arrays.
 Overall this improves cache efficiency.

-This version also contains some support for explicit tiling.
-This is activated through the two input deck parameters:

-* `tiles_per_chunk` To specify how many tiles per MPI ranks there are.
-* `tiles_per_problem` To specify how many global tiles there are, this is rounded down to be an even number per MPI rank.

 ## Performance